apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

    The enabled protocols to be used in TLS negotiation for PrometheusMetricsProvider.
    Default value is Jetty default.

+#### Timeline Metrics Provider

+**New in 3.10.0:** ZooKeeper includes integration with Timeline-based metrics collection systems such as Apache Ambari Metrics Collector.

+The Timeline Metrics Provider uses a push-based model, actively sending metrics to a collector at regular intervals, unlike Prometheus which uses a pull-based model.

+* *metricsProvider.className* :
+    Set to "org.apache.zookeeper.metrics.timeline.TimelineMetricsProvider" to
+    enable Timeline metrics exporter.

+* *metricsProvider.timeline.sink.class* :
+    The fully qualified class name of the sink implementation that sends metrics to your Timeline Metrics Collector.
+The class must implement the `org.apache.zookeeper.metrics.timeline.TimelineMetricsSink` interface and
+    be available on the ZooKeeper classpath.
+    Default: "org.apache.hadoop.metrics2.sink.timeline.ZooKeeperTimelineMetricsSink"

+* *metricsProvider.timeline.collection.period* :
+    The interval in seconds at which metrics are collected and sent to the collector.
+    Default value is 60 seconds.

+* *metricsProvider.timeline.hostname* :
+    The hostname to be reported in the metrics.
+If not specified, the system hostname will be automatically detected.

+* *metricsProvider.timeline.appId* :
+    The application ID to identify this ZooKeeper instance in the metrics system.
+    Default value is "zookeeper".

+**Note:** Additional configuration properties with the `metricsProvider.timeline.` prefix (such as collector hosts, ports, protocols, SSL settings) are passed directly to the sink implementation.
+These properties are sink-specific and depend on your metrics collection system.
+Refer to your sink implementation documentation (e.g., Ambari Metrics Sink) for available configuration options.

 <a name="Communication+using+the+Netty+framework"></a>

 ### Communication using the Netty framework